gowebly/gowebly/README.md

-This CLI tool can easily build amazing web applications with **Go** on the backend using [**htmx**][htmx_url] & [**hyperscript**][hyperscript_url] and the most popular atomic/utility-first **CSS frameworks** on frontend.
+This CLI tool can easily build amazing web applications with **Go** on the backend using [**htmx**][htmx_url] & [**hyperscript**][hyperscript_url] and the most popular atomic/utility-first **CSS frameworks** on the frontend.

 Features: